Salaries & JobsUpdated March 2026

 LowNational avg: $55,000High

 Twin Falls is a city where the Nextdoor app has become the de facto price-check tool for every home service.
 The housing landscape here features a housing market where the American Dream of owning a home is still financially realistic.
-The local workforce for teacher salary reflects a price-competitive market where providers work harder for each customer.
+The local workforce for teacher salary reflects a price-competitive market where local businesses work harder for each customer.
 And the western climate shapes demand in predictable ways: mountain weather brings altitude-related HVAC considerations, while coastal fog and salt air accelerate exterior wear.

 What Matters Most